 For some people who have been in the investment, the world must be quite familiar with the equity terms.
 Equity is the value of ownership of a thing.
 It will then be taken into account for investment by one person, body, or organization.
 Moreover, equity is also an important factor in keeping companies in order to last a long time.

 Equity is also used to determine the size of a company’s assets and the number of obligations that must be met.
-That later will also affect the balance sheet in the company.
-Use an asset management app that can manage all assets in real-time, including the number of assets owned by the company.
-In this article, we will discuss what equity, purpose, element, how to calculate it, and an example of changing equity report in a company.
+That later will also affect the balance sheet of the company.
+Use an asset management app that can manage all assets in real time, including the number of assets owned by the company.
+In this article, we will discuss what equity, its purpose, element, how to calculate it, and an example of changing equity report in a company.

 Table of Contents

 Equity is in general a representation of the value of ownership of a matter.
 It could be an enterprise, an inventory, or a stock of a company.
 The accounting equation refers to a left-hand column that contains assets or properties and a right-hand column containing debts and equity.